jolynch/website/content/drafts/use_fast_data_algorithms.md

 The language versions often do make a big deal, e.g. `JNI` versions that link to fast native code in Java will often significantly out-perform pure Java versions.
-But Joey, you say, "I have to use XYZ algorithm from the early '00s because of the spec!".
-That is unfortunate but at least make sure you're using fast implementations, for example [ACCP](https://github.com/corretto/amazon-corretto-crypto-provider) will speed up `MD5` on most Java VMs by a factor of ~4 as well as `AES-GCM` by ~10x while it's at it.
+"But Joey", you say, "I have to use XYZ algorithm from the early '00s because of the specification!".
+That is unfortunate, but at least make sure you're using fast implementations, for example [ACCP](https://github.com/corretto/amazon-corretto-crypto-provider) will speed up `MD5` on most Java VMs by a factor of ~4 as well as `AES-GCM` by ~10x while it is at it.

 ## Compression
 > I like my data transfers fast and don't like paying for lots of disk or